Wait a minute. You can get pregnant after ovulation? We love a good plot twist! Let’s explore this together.

 How many days after ovulation can you get pregnant?

-Getting pregnant after you ovulate is a little less common than getting pregnant before you ovulate, but it’s still possible.
+Sure, getting pregnant after you ovulate is a little less common than getting pregnant before you ovulate, but it’s still possible.

 After that, the egg usually isn’t what doctors call “viable”.